What you need to know before your first pole class!

-Pole classes are all about feeling comfortable, pleasurable and of course, safe.
-To ensure you get the most out of your experience, we ask that you please arrive 10-15 minutes early to class so you can fully arrive, drop into your body and feel relaxed before class even begins.
+Pole classes are all about feeling comfortable, confident and of course, safe.
+To ensure you get the most out of your experience, we ask that you please arrive 5-10 minutes early to class so you can fully arrive, drop into your body and feel relaxed before class even begins.
 Wear comfortable clothes that feel good on your skin, and clothes that allow you to feel free to express yourself.
-Your favorite bra, your favorite soft fabrics, and to make sure that you stick to the pole, we recommend clothes that expose your skin such as shorts and a sports bra, or your favorite tank top (feel free to wear pants over your shorts for our warm up and the walk from your car to the studio).
+To make sure that you stick to the pole, we recommend clothes that expose your skin such as shorts and a sports bra, or your favorite tank top (feel free to wear pants over your shorts for our warm up and the walk from your car to the studio).

 One last little tip, to make sure we protect the pole equipment and your body, please refrain from wearing any jewelry, rings, lotions or oils during pole classes.

-And most of all, arrive with an open mind, ready to have fun, explore your body and connect with other embodied women!
+And most of all, arrive with an open mind...ready to have fun, explore and strengthen your body and connect with community!

 2. I’m new to pole.
 Which class should I take?

-The best place to start as a new students is with our Intro to Pole, or our S Factor Level 1 classes.
-These classes go over all the proper foundation and techniques so you will feel confident as you continue to play and explore here at Steel and Grace.
-As a new student, you can sign up as a drop-in to any classes marked “Level 1” or “All Levels”.
+The best place to start as a new students is with our Intro to Pole, or our S Factor Beginning classes.
+These classes go over all the proper foundation and techniques so you will feel confident as you continue to grow and explore here at Steel and Grace.
+As a new student, you can sign up as a drop-in to any classes marked “Level 1”, "Beginning" or “All Levels”.